 We couldn’t go to Kangaroo Island without visiting its biggest town, Kingscote, so we dropped by for lunch one day.
 Anywhere else it wouldn’t be called a town at all: all there was to it was a short main street lined with historic buildings.

-We picked up pies and donuts from the only bakery in town, and then sat by the coast, waving away the overeager seagulls.
+We picked up pies and donuts from the only bakery in town, the Rabbit Warren Bakery, and then sat by the coast, waving away the overeager seagulls.
 They weren’t getting a bite of my lunch, especially not the donut.

 We took a short path that weaved through the rocks and under a cliff and emerged at a secret beach and tidal pool.
 On a sunnier day I would have swum there but we retreated to the lovely local café back on the other side of the trail for a coffee instead.